philou/philou.github.com/source/_posts/2014-12-17-how-to-setup-a-weekly-fruit-basket-in-no-time.markdown

 If you actually read it, you'll notice that Kent emphasizes about having food at the office.
 He claims that it improves the moral and builds team cohesion.

-My first attempt was to asked my enterprise for weekly fresh fruits baskets.
+As my company already provides free drinks, my first attempt was to asked for weekly fresh fruits baskets.
 They are currently experimenting regular self service fruit baskets deliveries in some offices.
 Unfortunately not in ours yet.
 Let's hope it changes soon.
 Meanwhile, we decided to handle the thing ourselves.

 ## Here comes the fruit basket lean startup !